-This is my first post in this new year and was thinking about a topic to write on.
-Lately I have been working on varied things that flexes the brain muscles and things which I haven't done before.
+This is my first post in this new year and I was thinking about a topic to write on.
+Lately, I have been working on various things that flex the brain muscles and things which I haven't done before.
 So a lot of learning and some unlearning this new year.
 One of the big issues which most people face is learning to learn!

-So, today I will share my experience of how I go about learning a technology, a skill or anything I want.
+So, today, I will share my experience of how I go about learning a technology, a skill or anything I want.
 The first and foremost thing is the motivation.
-This thing is very personal and varies with person to person.
-But whatever your preferred way, get motivate to learn something new.
+This thing is very personal and varies from person to person.
+But whatever your preferred way, get motivated to learn something new.

-As for me "Necessity is the mother of motivation".
+As for me, "Necessity is the mother of motivation".
 If I need something badly, I need to be motivated to do things to achieve the end goals.
-And the way I may find motivation may differ from the way you find.
+And the way I may find motivation may differ from the way you find it.
 So, don't bother, find your motivation and stick to it.
 Make it a habit.
 It will be a bit painful, but will pay in the long term.
-(How long, that needs to be fixed by you, as you are the master of your own destiny ).
+(How long, that needs to be fixed by you, as you are the master of your own destiny :)).

-Since most of the target audience will be developers, both fresh and experienced, I will outline my take on the subjects which are absolutely must for future proof learning.
+Since most of the target audience will be developers, both fresh and experienced, I will outline my take on the subjects which are an absolute must for future proof learning.

-What every software developer, project leaders, architects, system support people should know.
+Here's a list of what every software developer, project leader, architect, system support person should know.

 - How programming language works?
 Build your own toy language in your favorite language if possible.
 This may not be production quality, but will involve a lot of learning points.